Tax Management India. Com

 X X X X Extracts X X X X

 ..... and to quash the same and to issue a direction to the respondent to continue the list of backward classes which was in vogue upto the year 1959-60.
 4. The material facts in regard to the writ appeal are that the two petitioner filed an application for the issue of a writ of Mandamus for declaring the notification issued by the Andhra Pradesh Public Service Commission dated 29-10-1964 inviting applications for competitive examinations for direct recruitment to posts in Group I service as ultra vires, and to issue a consequential direction directing the respondents to forbear from conducting the competitive examinations for recruitment.
-It was alleged inter alia that both the petitioners belong to the members of the backward classes as their castes approved in the list of backward classes which was in vogue till 1-4-1964, that the 2nd respondent cancelled the backward classes list and amended the rules in order to withdraw the privileges till then extended to the various castes included in the backward classes list It was claimed that the petitioners could have appeared for the examinations if the lists and the concessions granted to the backward classes were in vogue but be .....
+It was alleged inter alia that both the petitioners belong to the members of the backward classes as their castes approved in the list of backward classes which was in vogue till 1-4-1964, that the 2nd respondent cancelled the backward classes list and amended the rules in order to withdraw the privileges till then extended to the various castes included in the backward classes list It was claimed that the petitioners could have appeared for the examinations if the lists and the concessions granted to the backward classes were in vogue but because o .....

 X X X X Extracts X X X X